How-To

 If you're starting from one appliance or mixing with non-BSH brands, the value is more limited.
 The platform's strength is cross-appliance visibility in one app, and that only pays off with multiple devices.

-The energy scheduling feature is the strongest practical argument -- particularly in markets with meaningful peak/off-peak tariff spreads.
+The energy scheduling feature is the strongest practical argument, particularly in markets with meaningful peak/off-peak tariff spreads.
 A dishwasher and washing machine running on off-peak rates genuinely adds up over a year.

 Summary